zeeshan-shah/blog/README.md

 | web-vitals                   | 1.1.2   |
 | yup                          | 1.3.3   |

+*Visit the Back-End Technologies at this [Link](https://github.com/zeeshan-shah/pp5-api)*
+---

-### Front-End Development Overview
+## Front-End Development Overview

-#### React.js
+### React.js

-React.js, an open-source JavaScript library developed by Jordan Walke at Meta, stands as a prominent framework for constructing interactive user interfaces and web applications with remarkable efficiency and reduced code footprint compared to vanilla JavaScript.
+- React.js, an open-source JavaScript library developed by Jordan Walke at Meta, stands as a prominent framework for constructing interactive user interfaces and web applications with remarkable efficiency and reduced code footprint compared to vanilla JavaScript.

-##### Key Reasons for Utilizing React:
+#### Key Reasons for Utilizing React:

 - **Flexibility**: React's modular structure fosters code maintenance, ensuring ease of maintenance compared to alternative front-end frameworks.